‘Inappropriate, offensive’: Ohio school bus driver resigns after video goes viral

-AMHERST, Ohio (WJW) – An Amherst school bus driver accused of using inappropriate language with students in a viral video has resigned.
+AMHERST, Ohio (WJW) – An Ohio school bus driver accused of using inappropriate language with students in a viral video has resigned.

 According to a letter sent to parents, the Amherst Exempted Village School District confirmed that they are investigating an incident involving one of their bus drivers Wednesday.